moosepod/moosezmachine/README.md

 # --seed to set a seed for the random number generator
 # --trace to set a path to a file to dump all zcode instructions to on quit

-### Slack Terp

-### Debugging tools and testing

-* tests.py: run python3 tests.py to run all the unit/integration tests
-* story_tests.py: run as python3 story_tests.py path_to_test_directory.
-When run, will look at the provided directory for all .z3 files.
-It will then ensure each of those files also have a .out and a .command file (eg, test.z3 will need test.out and test.commands).
-It will then run the interpreter using the provided story file, feeding in the commands, and verifying that the output matches the output file.
-* debug.py, a curses-based interpreter with some debugging features.
-This is not a fully implementeted interpreter, and is not recommended for playing games.
-* dump.py will dump assorted information about a story file.
-Usage is python3 dump.py --file path_to_story.
-Call it without parameters to see some of the options

 ## Architecture

-Moosezmachine includes a number of interpreters for various purposes (command line, testing, etc).
-They all work in the following basic way:

 The core object is the Interpreter (in zmachine.interpreter).
 This object acts as the virtual machine for the ZCode in the story file.